SecureOps Blog on Cybersecurity

 4. Poor Integration Across Systems

 Effective MDR requires visibility across endpoints, identity systems, cloud services, and SIEM tools.
 Gaps in integration can leave critical blind spots in your security posture.
+This is why many organizations pair their MDR with managed firewall solutions to ensure consistent visibility and control across network boundaries.
 Montcalm explains how to parse this limitation:

 “Most MDR providers will take any log you send them.
 That doesn't mean they'll parse them and do anything useful with them.
 Logging is now cheap in a cloud-first world.
 So the better question to ask is what are you going to do with these specific log sources for me?”